rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 Machine learning uses some terms that have alternate meanings for words also used in programming:

-* a "category" of a classification problem is called a "class" (not an object), as in "a class of problems".

 * Data points are called "samples".

-* A <strong>"label"</strong> is the class associated with a specific sample.
+* A "category" of a classification problem is called a <strong>class</strong>.
+   For example, when classifying cat and dog pictures, "dog" and "cat" are two of the classes.
+   Each class describes a set of possible labels to choose from.

-   A label is an answer for a prediction task ­--
+* A <strong>"label"</strong> is a specific instance of a class.
-­   either the answer produced by a machine learning system, or the right answer supplied in training data.
+   A label can be an answer for a prediction task ­-- ­   either the answer produced by a machine learning system, or the right answer supplied in training data.

-   In machine learning, a target is called a label.
+   (In statistics, a target is called a dependent variable.)
-   (But in statistics, a target is called a dependent variable.)
+   In machine learning, a target is also called a label.
+   A targe is what a model should ideally have predicted, according to an external source of data.

+* The <strong>prediction error</strong>, also called <strong>loss value</strong>
+   is the measure of the distance between a model’s prediction and the target.

+   It's a <strong>metric</strong> of measurements that you care about, which may or may not be directly optimized.

-An <strong>instance</strong> is the aspect about which you want to make a prediction.
+* An <strong>instance</strong> is the aspect about which you want to make a prediction.
    (An instance is called an "objective" in other fields.)

 A <strong>feature</strong> is a property of an instance used in a prediction task.
 For example, a web page might